AjinkyaxSuryawanshi/InsuranceEase/README.md

 ## 📞 Support

-For support, email insure@gmail.com or create an issue in the repository.
+For support, email ajinkya.suryawanshi0104@gmail.com or create an issue in the repository.

----

-**Made with ❤️ by the Insure**